PyCoderVivek/X_and_O_Game/README.md

 ## Feedback

-If you have any feedback, please reach out to us at swiezff@gmail.com
+If you have any suggestion or feedback, please reach out to us at swiezff@gmail.com

 ## 🚀 About Me